SkanderGasmi/Handwritten-Math-Symbol-Recognition/README.md

 Scikit-learn

 # Installation

 * Clone the repository:

 `git clone https://github.com/SkanderGasmi/Handwritten-Math-Symbol-Recognition.git`

 * Navigate to the project directory:

-bash
-Copy code
-cd Handwritten-Math-Symbol-Recognition
+`cd Handwritten-Math-Symbol-Recognition`

-Create a virtual environment:
+* Create a virtual environment :

-bash
-Copy code
-python -m venv venv
+`python -m venv venv`

-Activate the virtual environment:
+* Activate the virtual environment:

-bash
-Copy code
-source venv/Scripts/activate  # For Windows
+`venv\Scripts\activate  # For Windows
-source venv/bin/activate     # For Linux/Mac
+source venv/bin/activate   # For Linux/Mac `

-Install the required dependencies:
+* Install the required dependencies:

-bash
-Copy code
-pip install -r requirements.txt
+`pip install -r requirements.txt`

-Usage
+# Usage
-Navigate to the project directory:

-bash
-Copy code
-cd Handwritten-Math-Symbol-Recognition
-Activate the virtual environment:

-bash
-Copy code
-source venv/Scripts/activate  # For Windows
-source venv/bin/activate     # For Linux/Mac
+Download the HASYv2 dataset from Moodle and place it in the project directory.

-Run the desired script from the src directory:
+Run the main script with the desired arguments:

-bash
-Copy code
-python src/k_means.py  # For K-Means
-python src/logistic_regression.py  # For Logistic Regression
-python src/svm.py  # For SVM
-Results
-The results of the different classification methods are presented in the results directory.
-The evaluation metrics and the trained models can be found in the respective subdirectories for each method.

-Dataset
-The HASYv2 dataset used in this project can be downloaded from here.
-The dataset is included in the data directory and is split into training, validation, and testing sets.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.
+python main.py --data <path_to_data_folder> --method <kmeans|logistic_regression|svm> --<hyperparameter_name> <value>

+For example, to run K-Means with K=3, use the following command:

+python main.py --data data --method kmeans --K 3

+You can also specify additional arguments such as the learning rate and max iterations for logistic regression, or the kernel type and gamma for SVM.
+Check the main.py script for all available arguments.

+After running the main script, the results will be printed in the console.

+You can also run the test script to verify your project folder and code structure:

+python test_ms1.py

+Make sure that the test script runs without any problems.

+Finally, you can generate a report by filling out the relevant sections in the report template provided in the project folder.

+report.pdf

+The report should be a concise 2-page document that describes your methodology, hyperparameter selection process, and the performance of the implemented methods on the dataset.